NixOS/rfcs/rfcs/0145-doc-strings.md

   - E.g. extend with code examples that can be converted to tests (aka doctests).

 This RFC is a significant change to existing documentation conventions.
-It allows distinguishing between regular and doc comments.
-Having distinction is essential because arbitrary code comments should not end up in generated documentation.
+It allows distinguishing between internal and doc comments (see "Definitions" section).
+Having distinction is essential because internal comments should not end up in generated documentation.

 > Note: Generating static documentation is a controversial topic in nixpkgs.[^1][^2][^3][^4] We found that it is very hard to generate accurate documentation statically.
 A correct solution would involve the evaluation of expressions in some way.